processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Send a message to a local or remote bare of full JID

-When sending a groupchat message to a MUC room, FROM must be the full JID of a room occupant, or the bare JID of a MUC service admin, or the bare JID of a MUC/Sub subscribed user.
+When sending a groupchat message to a MUC room, `from` must be the full JID of a room occupant, or the bare JID of a MUC service admin, or the bare JID of a MUC/Sub subscribed user.

 __Arguments:__

-- *type* :: string : Message type: normal, chat, headline, groupchat
+- *type* :: string : Message type: `normal`, `chat`, `headline`, `groupchat`
 - *from* :: string : Sender JID
 - *to* :: string : Receiver JID
 - *subject* :: string : Subject, or empty string